HeRCLab/nocsim/doc/TCL.md

 and `FROM` should both be integers corresponding to directions, the magic variables `dir_*` are provided to make this process easier.

+### `route_priority FROM ...` (routing behaviors only)

+Routes the flit incoming from the direction `FROM` into the highest priority available outgoing link.
+Remaining arguments after `FROM` are a list of directions (in nocsim's internal integer representation), in depending order of preference. `route_from` will automatically select the highest priority link which exists and is available.

+The direction of the select link will be returned if one is found, and otherwise no value (`""`) will be returned.

+For example, `route_priority [dir2int east] [dir2int north] [dir2int south]`
+would route the flit incoming from the east to the north if it is available, and then to the south if the north is unavailable.

+Note that the existence/availability of all such links is checked without `route_priority`, and failures are silent (aside from the return value).

 ### `drop FROM` (routing behaviors only)

 Drops the  flit incoming from the direction `FROM`.
 This will immediately